gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - Wireless A, N, AC, and AX support 5 GHz.
 - Wi-Fi 6E supports 6 GHz.
 - Higher speeds often come with reduced coverage distances for a single access point
+- 802.11h was introduced to help manage Wi-Fi frequencies and power more efficiently, especially to avoid interference with other devices.

 ## Wireless Security